 If you're looking to leverage news, trends, or current events to amp up your marketing strategy, you might be wondering, "How do I get started?" or "How can I do this tastefully?"

 If so, one great way to learn how to newsjack is to watch how other brands have done it.

-To help you get inspired, here are five examples of brands that successfully took on newsjacking in 2019, and some takeaways that you can keep in mind in 2020.
+To help you get inspired, here are a few examples of brands that successfully took on newsjacking and some takeaways that you can keep in mind in 2021.

 In December 2019, the workout bike company Peloton released a critically panned commercial that begins with a husband giving his wife a Peloton for Christmas.
 As the commercial continues to the optimistic sounds of the song, "There She Goes," the wife, coined as "Peloton Wife" on social media, films herself working out every day for a year.
 At the end of the ad, she shares the video with her husband -- seemingly the following Christmas.